cgoettel/bible/README.md

 The default assumption is that the definition comes from _A Concise Hebrew and Aramaic Lexicon of the Old Testament_ by Holladay.
 If references are given from the unabridged HALOT, use the `\halotu` command.

+When HALOT uses an mdash, it is always preceded and followed by a space, but not a non-breaking space.
+For instance,

+> __animals__, חַיּוֺת or collective singular, rarely a single animal Gn&nbsp;37<sub>20</sub>: --- 1.\ __animals__ of all kinds, mostly untamed... land animals... beasts of burden... water animals... --- 2. __wild, predatory animals__

 ##Non-breaking spaces
 If a verse reference is a quotation from HALOT, use the `\haref` command and corresponding abbreviation.
 If it's an editorial reference, use the `\vref` command and corresponding abbreviation.